gradha/ELHASO-iOS-snippets/README.rst

 ``src`` subdirectory.
 You don't want to include anything else like this README or the example directory.

+If you are using ARC in your project, now that you've added source files to your target you need to specify the ``-fno-objc-arc`` parameter for them.
+Navigate to your target's build phases and filter the "**Compile Sources**" section by the prefix ``EH`` and later by the word ``ELHASO`` to find the files you need to add this parameter for.

 Now using a category in your project should work.
 However, the project outline looks weird with this **external/src** branch.
 Rename the **src** part to **ELHASO-iOS-snippets** (or something shorter) so you can recognise it more